jahangir842/kubernetes-notes/persistance-volume.md

    - **NFS**: If you have an NFS server, it’s suitable for shared storage.
    - **Local storage**: A local disk that can be mounted directly.

+- **HostPath**:
+  - Mounts a directory or file from the node's filesystem into a pod.
+  - **Suitable for testing or local development** but **not recommended for production**.
+  - Ties the pod to a specific node, making data unavailable if the pod is rescheduled elsewhere.
+  - No redundancy or failover support.

+- **Local Storage**:
+  - Utilizes a local disk attached to a specific node.
+  - **Production-ready** with node affinity, where Kubernetes manages pod scheduling to ensure the pod is placed on the node with the local disk.
+  - Suitable for applications requiring **high performance and low latency** (e.g., databases).
+  - Data is persistent but tied to the node; requires recovery strategies for node failure.

+In short, **HostPath** is for temporary, non-production scenarios, while **Local Storage** offers persistence and performance for specific production workloads tied to local nodes.

 Here's an example using **HostPath**.
 This is the easiest way to create a local persistent volume on a Kubernetes node.

 #### Example of a HostPath-based PV YAML: